 Fill your kettle with approximately 500 grams of fresh, filtered water.
 Begin heating your water.
 Ideally you want to brew with water between 195 – 205 degrees Fahrenheit, or roughly 1 minute off boil.
 You will use 250 grams of water to brew your coffee.
 The remainder will be for preheating your AeroPress, filter, and decanter.
 Once your water has heated, preheat the AeroPress, filter and your decanter.
 Do this placing an AeroPress filter into the perforated cap, and attaching it to the AeroPress base.
 Then, place them on your decanter, and run your excess hot water through it, then discard the water.
 This will prevent the water from losing too much temperature during and after the brewing process.
 Finally, remove the perforated cap and filter, and set them aside.

 For our House Blend, we recommend using 23 grams, and 19 grams for any of our Single Origins.
 The grind setting you use should be the same as the Drip setting.
 Many grinders will retain a small amount of coffee, so your output may be about 1 gram less than your input.
 Because of this, you may want to grind an extra gram or two of coffee, so make sure you have the correct amount of ground coffee.

-At Caffe Luxxe, we strongly recommend using the “Inverted Method” to brew with an AeroPress, which has the Aeropress upside-down for the majority of the brewing cycle.
-This method allows for more control during the brewing process, and is overall a less potentially messy technique.
+At Caffe Luxxe, we recommend using the “Inverted Method” to brew with an AeroPress, which has the Aeropress upside-down for the majority of the brewing cycle.
+This method allows for more control during the brewing process, and is overall a less messy technique.